johnathanhuutri/ADLab/mod2/README.md

 ![](.images/openvpn-create-first-client-successful.png)

 This configuration will then be distribute to our player for accessing team machine.
-Now let's create 2 more config for team 1 and team 2:
+Now let's create 2 more configs for team 1 and team 2:

 ![](.images/openvpn-create-team1.png)